Educational Conferences & Presentations

 • POLST Completion

-• Introduction to InterProfessional Education and Learning (regional retreat)
+• Introduction to Interprofessional Education and Learning (regional retreat)

 • Yellowbelt Quality Improvement Science online training (8 hours)

-• Buprenorphine in serious illness (4 hours)
+• Buprenorphine Primer (regional retreat) and Buprenorphine in Serious Illness Workshop (4 hours)

 • Board Review led by faculty